 The Mob Returns

 Around midnight, however, the mob, grown larger, returned.
-With its leaders shouting “Down with the convent” and “Down with the nunnery,” the mob was growing more violent.
-One of the selectmen turned up and, at the mother superior’s urging, tried to dissuade the crowd from attacking, but failed.
+With its leaders shouting “Down with the convent” and “Down with the nunnery,” the mob grew more violent.
+One of the selectmen turned up.
+At the mother superior’s urging, he tried to dissuade the crowd from attacking, but failed.